Runtime Protection: The Secret Weapon for Stopping Breaches in the Cloud

 Just as IT security generally is thought of in terms of defense-in-depth, so should the cloud.
 Protecting your cloud assets requires covering the entire cloud-native stack, from virtual machines to containers to the app development pipeline.
 Static defenses are not sufficient in a dynamic environment.
 To truly safeguard your workloads, comprehensive runtime security must be a prominent element of your defense.

 CrowdStrike stops cloud breaches by providing a unified approach to cloud security delivered through a single, powerful platform.
-Falcon Cloud Workload Protection delivers deep visibility through the Falcon sensor and enhanced security across the entire cloud-native stack, including all workloads, containers and Kubernetes applications, while Falcon Horizon Cloud Security Posture Management extends the powerful, agentless cloud-native protection of Falcon Horizon to cover all three major cloud providers: Google, AWS and Azure.
+Falcon Cloud Security delivers deep visibility through the Falcon sensor and enhanced security across the entire cloud-native stack, including all workloads, containers and Kubernetes applications.
+It also extends a powerful, agentless cloud-native protection to cover all three major cloud providers: Google, AWS and Azure.

 - Learn how you can stop cloud breaches with CrowdStrike unified cloud security posture management and breach prevention for multi-cloud and hybrid environments — all in one lightweight platform.